buddyup/oliver/README.md

 #### Emulator Setup

-1. If you haven't already, run `android update sdk`, then install "Android SDK Build-tools" for the 23.x.x revs, as well as "Android 6.0 (API 23)".
+1. All android SDK and Genymotion stuff should be installed by `d dev-setup`
-2. Set up Genymotion for fast emulation.
-Create an account here: https://www.genymotion.com/account/create/
+2. Create an account here: https://www.genymotion.com/account/create/
-4. Open the Genymotion.app app, and create and start a new phone.
+3. Open the Genymotion.app app, and create and start a new phone.

 ### Building

+`d android` will run to any android devices, and yell if there's not one available.

+To help debug,

 `adb devices` will list any connected android devices.
 You should see either a Genymotion phone, or a physical phone in that list.

-`npm run android` will build and run on your connected device.

 # Releases